Skip to content Skip to footer

 Registration before subscription

-The signwall or was based on a metered model, which allowed a certain number of articles to be read each month (20 at the beginning) before users were asked to register.
-Thanks to this model, it was confirmed how essential its most loyal users were for Clarín's business, built up reader and created a new culture of audience development across the whole company.
+The signwall or registration wall was based on a metered model, which allowed a certain number of articles to be read each month (20 at the beginning) before users were asked to register.
+Thanks to this model, it was confirmed how essential its most loyal users were for Clarín's business, built up reader engagement and created a new culture of audience development across the whole company.

-> re-organization around goals
+> Newsroom re-organization around goals

 Since the 2008 paper and web merger, successive reorganizations have been made around Clarín's objectives.
 The most recent (2022) defines two main objectives, divided into 4 editorial teams: